sayitfast/MountWizzard3/README.md

 How to work on Linux Ubuntu 16.04: https://www.youtube.com/watch?v=y_rMOMVq75c&t=6s

+Working with the hemisphere window:

+Working with windows sizing: https://www.youtube.com/watch?v=y77wqqbiG7Q

+Installation on linux:

+Installation on Mac OSx:

+Using the INDI framework:

 ### Finally
 The use this software is at your own risk!
 No responsibility for damages to your mount or other equipment or your